Why pay for speech recognition software when it is not listening?

 The above steps are repeated until the caller either hangs up or gets forwarded to a live agent for further support.

-The next topic to understand is how an IVR system is sized.
+The next topic to understand is how an on-premise IVR system is sized.
 The capacity of an IVR system is based on the maximum number of simultaneous calls that it can handle.
 A metric that is used to quantify that number is a port.
 The longer the duration of the IVR interaction and the higher the peak number of calls that an IVR system needs to handle, the higher are the number of ports that a business needs to provision and purchase.
 While we don’t go into the details of how this is calculated, it is done using what is referred to as the Erlang formula.

 Net-net customers are paying for the use of the speech recognition software for the duration of the entire call - even when the recognizer is not actively listening.